 Cross Country: 35km

-Serre Chevalier has one of the best ski areas in the Alps; with a total of 250km of tree-lined, north facing pistes.
+Serre Chevalier ski resort has one of the best ski areas in the Alps; with a total of 250km of tree-lined, north facing pistes.
 There is a huge variety of skiing too.
 Whether you like fast groomers, weaving through trees, powder bowls or big jumps in the park, Serre Chevalier ski resort has got something for every type of skier or snowboarder.

 The skiing in Serre Chevalier will suit all levels.
 Beginner skiers will find the runs around Frejus suited to their level with many long, easy pistes to build up technique.
 Intermediates have plenty of great, well-maintained pistes in between Chantemerle and Villeneuve to carve their way down.
 Serre Chevalier ski resort is a freeride paradise and there is a plethora of full-on, freeride sections that you will struggle to get through in a week of skiing.

 Snowboarders will be well suited to Serre Chevalier.
 Beginners can find some great nursery areas for learning on but may feel grieved by the number of drag lifts in the area.
 Intermediates and advanced riders will have the most fun as there are plenty of fast, long slopes and cruisey wide blues.
 Freeriders will have plenty of off-piste that they can access without having to hike to the best sections.
 Serre Chevalier also has one of the best terrain parks in the French Alps.

 With many ski schools and instructors to choose between, there really is something for everybody.